Updated March 17, 2023

 Now, if the Advanced Persistent Threats (APT) has spent days and it has been detected at a much later stage, the systems should immediately be taken offline, separated from all sorts of networks, any file serves which are affected must be checked as well.
-Then a complete reimaging should be done of affected hosts, a deep analysis should be done to reveal the cyber kill chain that was followed.
-The CIRT (Cyber Incident Response Team) and Cyber Forensics should be engaged to tackle with all the data breaches that have happened.
+Then a complete reimaging should be done of affected hosts; a deep analysis should be done to reveal the cyber kill chain that was followed.
+The CIRT (Cyber Incident Response Team) and Cyber Forensics should be engaged to tackle all data breaches.

 In this article, we have seen how an APT attack works and how we can prevent, detect and respond to such threats.
-One should get a basic idea about a typical cyber kill chain that is involved behind APT attacks.
-Hope you enjoyed the tutorial.
+One should get a basic idea about a typical cyber kill chain that is involved in APT attacks.

 This is a guide to Advanced Persistent Threats (APT).
-Here we discuss the introduction and the Characteristics and Progression of Advanced Persistent Threats, Detecting and Preventing APT attacks.
-You can also go through our other suggested articles to learn more.
+Here we discuss the introduction, characteristics, progression of advanced persistent threats, detecting and preventing APT attacks respectively.
+You can also go through our other suggested articles to learn more –